ibm-cloud-docs/power-iaas/vpn-connections.md

 ## Creating a Virtual Private Cloud VPN connection
 {: #vpc-vpn}

-The Virtual Private Cloud's (VPC) Virtual Private Network (VPN) service allows using a dedicated VPN for a one-cloud experience, improved reliability and high availability.     <!-- that is a more robust service than the legacy {{site.data.keyword.powerSysFull}} VPN service.  -->
+The Virtual Private Cloud's (VPC) Virtual Private Network (VPN) service allows using a dedicated VPN for a one-cloud experience, improved reliability and high availability.

-If you are using the {{site.data.keyword.powerSys_notm}} VPN, upgrading to IBM Cloud VPC VPN is encouraged<!-- before March 2024 with the end of service on 14 July 2025.
-After 18 January 2025, IBM won't provide standard support for the legacy {{site.data.keyword.powerSys_notm}} VPNaaS -->.
+If you are using the {{site.data.keyword.powerSys_notm}} VPN, upgrading to IBM Cloud VPC VPN is encouraged before March 2024 with the end of service on 14 July 2025.
+After 18 January 2025, IBM won't provide standard support for the legacy {{site.data.keyword.powerSys_notm}} VPNaaS.
 If you need any assistance on upgrading or migration, open a [support ticket](https://www.ibm.com/cloud/support){: external} or engage with your Customer Support Manager (CSM).
 {: note}